-This route would have been used by Ancients who built the ruins to the north and other pyramids deep in Central American jungles.
-This road would have been more narrow then, would have been swept with palm fronds by slaves of conquered tribes.
-There would have been pageants with elites wearing feathered head dresses paraded to their quarters for religious ceremonies and political celebrations.
+This route would have been used by Ancients who built the palaces to the north that have been neglected and fallen into ruin, as well as other pyramids deep in these Central American jungles.
+This main road would have been more narrow then, would have been swept with palm fronds by slaves of conquered tribes.
+There would have been pageants here with elites wearing feathered head dresses parading to their quarters in the palaces for religious ceremonies and political celebrations.

 Across the road from the Hemingway Romantic Eco-Cottages is an open air bar with picnic tables covered by Mexican tablecloths, salt and pepper shakers made with small Corona bottles, pithy signs and a cooking area where a chef makes tacos, a specialty of the house.